odoo/documentation/odoo_sh/advanced/submodules.rst

 * <remote> by the repository on which you want to push your changes.
 For a standard Git setup, this is *origin*.
 * <branch> by the branch on which you want to push your changes.
-  Most-likely the branch you checkouted in the above steps.
+  Most likely the branch you used :code:`git checkout` on in the first step.

 You can read the `git-scm.com documentation <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ for more details about the Git submodules.